mhizidara/GROUP-2-PHP-CAPSTONE-PROJECT.io/README.md

 This is a Web development - Capstone project on buliding a measurement converter; as part of the side Hustle internship program.
 The project is written in PHP and CSS only.
 The supporting files are included in this repository.

+The starting page of this application is the home.php

 This mesurement converter converts the following:

 AREA: